 Relieves pain, fever, and inflammation.
 Protects your heart and thins blood.
 A low dose of Aspirin (81mg) every day can protect your heart, but it's not the best medicine to take for pain, swelling, or fever.
 Coming soon.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 5.152255639097745 Aspirin
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 5.152255639097745 Aspirin

 Reviews for Aspirin